 The following works of contemporary art are on the First Floor: Luminous by Linda Lighton, an installation including 18-lines of “Blind Boone’s Vision” from Olio by Tyehimba Jess and a digital print entitled Nest of Limbs by Jason Piggie, Cotton Wood by David Remley, and Seasons of the Sycamore Series by Dr. Charles Porter.

 The Second Floor of Corinthian Hall has main five exhibition galleries with historical objects that provide a history of Kansas City.
-The galleries feature the often untold stories of the City and its people.
+The galleries feature the often untold or under-told stories of the City and its people.
 Four main galleries provide a chrono-thematic timeline of the City’s history.
 The fifth gallery showcases limited-run exhibits that take a deeper dive into the museum’s collection groups.

 - Culture Confluences: Rivers to 1870s, The Freedom’s Frontier National Heritage Area Gallery